Layer-Group/Jamf-Protect-Batch-Delete/README.md

 This is an actively maintained fork of the original project by red5coder, with ongoing improvements to UX, reliability, and safety.

 - Original repository: [red5coder/Jamf-Protect-Batch-Delete](https://github.com/red5coder/Jamf-Protect-Batch-Delete)
-- Current status: beta (use with care; test in non‑production first)
+- Current status: production (stable; suitable for production use)

 ## ✨ Features